Kirzakhov/EDA---Global-Terrorism-Dataset/README.md

 1. Data Loading and Cleaning: Loading the dataset into a suitable environment (e.g., Python, R) and performing necessary data cleaning operations such as handling missing values, data type conversions, and removing duplicates.
 2. Data Exploration: Exploring the dataset through statistical summaries, visualizations (e.g., histograms, bar plots, heatmaps), and geographical analysis (e.g., plotting incidents on maps).
-3. Feature Engineering: Creating new features or transforming existing ones to extract more meaningful insights from the data.
-4. Statistical Analysis: Conducting statistical tests to validate hypotheses and identify significant relationships between variables.
-5. Interpretation and Conclusion: Drawing conclusions from the analysis and providing insights into the nature and dynamics of global terrorism.
+3. Interpretation and Conclusion: Drawing conclusions from the analysis and providing insights into the nature and dynamics of global terrorism.

 **Contents of the Repository:**